JHWebDeveloper/Able2Deux/README.md

 ### Fixed
 - Bug preventing negative sign and leading decimal point from being typed into the number fields next to the sliders.
-- No longer renders an 0 duration video when end timcode is set to zero.
+- No longer renders a dud file when end timecode is set to zero.
 Error message now displays during render.

 ## [2.1.2] - 9.21.20